schemeorg/schemeorg/README.md

 The `lists` project is responsible for `@scheme.org` mailing lists (TODO).

+The `redirect` project tracks subdomains that are just HTTP redirects.

 The `staging` project gives staging subdomains to projects that want them.
 For example, `www.staging.scheme.org` is a staging version of `www.scheme.org`.
 Each project must bring its own staging server,